 No matter if it’s dependence on nicotine, alcohol, drugs, or pills, addiction takes thousands of lives every year, and millions of people suffer from its consequences.
 Addiction is a kind of mental disorder that compels people to use various substances and engage in dangerous behaviors, even if they’re aware of their impact.
 It usually stems from (emotional) pain but ends up engulfing you in a vicious cycle that only brings even more pain.

 The following addiction statistics show that addiction to anything can cause serious harm if it’s untreated.
 Luckily, there’s an abundance of clinics and rehab centers that can help in treating addiction.
 It’s crucial to know the facts and statistics about addiction in order to prevent it or help someone who is suffering.
 They can also serve as a form of emotional support so that those who are addicted know that they aren’t alone in this and can always ask for help.

 The Top 10 Statistics on Addiction

-- About 50 million Americans are addicted to at least one type of tobacco product.
+- About 50 million Americans are addicted to some kind of tobacco product.

 General Facts and Stats on Addiction